Strengths and weaknesses of 5 possible Biden running mates

 3. Amy Klobuchar

-The Minnesota senator, who as a presidential candidate frequently pitched her crossover appeal with GOP voters, could help Biden build his own electability message to disaffected Republicans unhappy with Trump.
+The senator from Minnesota, who as a presidential candidate frequently pitched her crossover appeal with GOP voters, could help Biden build his own electability message with disaffected Republicans unhappy with Trump.

-She also might boost Biden's prospects in Michigan, Wisconsin and Pennsylvania, which like Klobuchar's home state of Minnesota, are upper Midwest battlegrounds crucial for a path to victory.
+She also might boost Biden's prospects in Michigan, Wisconsin and Pennsylvania, which, like Klobuchar's home state, are upper Midwest battlegrounds crucial for a path to victory.

 Klobuchar's decision to drop out and endorse Biden ahead of Super Tuesday was credited with helping him quickly consolidate the moderate faction of the Democratic Party and cruise to a series of critical victories.

-Note: CORRECTION (March 16, 2020, 8:50 p.m.
-ET): An earlier version of this article misstated the party to which Rep. Val Demings of Florida belongs.
-She is a Democrat, not a Republican.